-To support the teaching of communication, language and literacy development in Early Years staff follow a teaching programme called 'Sounds Write'.
-The Sounds write programme teaches the three essential skills of segmenting, blending and phoneme manipulation necessary for reading and spelling throughout the programme on a daily basis until all pupils achieve the automaticity that underlies the fluency of every successful reader.
+To support the teaching of communication, language and literacy development in Early Years staff follow a teaching program called 'Sounds Write'.
+The Sounds write program teaches the three essential skills of segmenting, blending and phoneme manipulation necessary for reading and spelling throughout the program on a daily basis until all pupils achieve the automaticity that underlies the fluency of every successful reader.

-In Nursery, staff use a speech and language programme called 'Early Talk Boost' and children are supported with a vocabulary book to develop language acquisition.
-At the end of Nursery children will commence the Sounds Write phonics scheme if they are ready.
-Speaking and listening is at the heart of everything we do through quality first teaching, singing nursery rhymes, reading stories, role play and modeeling good language.
+In Nursery, staff use a speech and language program called 'Blast' and children are supported with a vocabulary book to develop language acquisition.
+Speaking and listening is at the heart of everything we do through quality first teaching, singing nursery rhymes, reading stories, role play and modeling good language.

-'Sounds Write' is taught from the last half term of nursery and carries on until the end of KS1.
-Children may access the 'Sounds Write' programme if they are new to school and need supporting with phonics.
+'Sounds Write' is taught from Reception and carries on until the end of KS1.
+Children may access the 'Sounds Write' program if they are new to school and need supporting with phonics.
 By the end of Reception children will have met all the sounds in the initial code.
 They confidently blend and segment words and manipulate sounds.
-Blending is a vital skill for reading and sementing is important for spelling.
+Blending is a vital skill for reading and segmenting is important for spelling.